Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Introduction

 In contrast to the KH instability, the Holmboe instability \citep{holmboe1962behavior} occurs due to the \textit{destabilising influence} of stable stratification under shear, manifesting in situations where the thickness of the shear layer is much larger than that of the density layer.
-Employing the same PL profile of \figref{fig2a}, one can interpret the Holmboe (H) instability as resonance between a wave on the density and that on the vorticity interface(s), see fig. $16d$ in \cite{carpenter2011instability}.
-The difference between the H and KH instability is seen most readily when the centre of the shear layer coincides with the density interface (symmetric profiles) leading to stationary (KH) and travelling (H) modes.
-The profiles of \figref{fig1} and \ref{fig2a} however are asymmetric, the latter represents a limiting case of the profile in \cite{lawrence1991stability} and we will return to this asymmetry later in our study.
+Employing the same PL profile of figure \ref{fig2a}, one can interpret the Holmboe (H) instability as resonance between a wave on the density and that on the vorticity interface(s), see figure $16d$ in \cite{carpenter2011instability}.
+The difference between the H and KH instability is seen most readily when the center of the shear layer coincides with the density interface (symmetric profiles) leading to stationary (KH) and travelling (H) modes.
+The profiles of figure \ref{fig1} and \ref{fig2a} however are asymmetric, the latter represents a limiting case of the profile in \cite{lawrence1991stability} and we will return to this asymmetry later in our study.